el-grudge/bank-marketing/README.md

 I'm discarding the following 5 features: marital, education, default, loan, duration.
 For more details on how the features relate to the target, check out the EDA notebook [here](./EDA.ipynb).

-Tech stack:  kv
+Tech stack:
-1- MLflow for experiment tracking
+1- MLflow for experiment tracking and resgistration
 2- Mage for orchestration
 3- Evidently + Grafana for monitoring
-4- Flask for creating an API
+4- Docker + Flask API for deployment
-5- Docker + Docker-compose for deployment
+5- Docker-compose for running multi-container applications
 6- Postgres database to store tracking, orchestration, and monitoring data

 In the worfklow, I train multiple binary classifiers, deploy the best performing one, and monitor its performance.

 Below are the details.

-### *Cloud*

-*Currently, the project is setup to be deployed locally, but it can be deployed to the cloud using Kubernetes (...)*

 ### Experiment tracking and model registry